OctopusDeploy/blog/blog/2025-06/introducing-octoai/index.md

 * Help me understand why the deployment failed.
 Provide suggestions for resolving the issue.

-To answer this question we collect all the available information about the deployment, including:
+To answer this question, we collect all the available information about the deployment, including:

 * The deployment logs
 * The steps that make up the deployment